nicklozon/borderlands-2-lib/README.md

 # FAQs
 ## How do you calculate skills that are event based?
-For skills like "turret deployed", or "after swapping weapon", or "after reloading", etc. my plan is to bake these into "scenarios" and then damage/DPS will be presented so you can compare a weapon's damage/DPS for each scenario.
-Currently you can create a Build object for each set of skills you would like to calculate the damage/DPS for.
+For skills like "turret deployed", or "after swapping weapon", or "after reloading", etc. my plan is to bake these into "scenarios" as "effects" and then damage/DPS will be presented so you can compare a weapon's damage/DPS for each scenario.
+Currently "effects" have been added to the library and are part of the Context class - this currently only affects skills that require a certain "effect" to be active for the skill to be applied.
+There is still a lot of work to be done on this.